0l3d/fpass/README.md

 ---

-## Dependencies

-- Requires Rust toolchain to build.
-- No runtime dependencies.

----

 ## License

 Licensed under the GNU General Public License v3.0 (GPL-3.0).You are free to use, modify, and distribute this software under the terms of the GPLv3.